-Deciding on a course can be tough.
-You need to think about what you want to study, how you want to do it and where, and whether it’s a realistic path towards your preferred career.
+Picking a uni course can be tough.
+You need to think about what you want to study, how you want to do it and where, while also considering the best path towards your chosen career.
 There are big differences between courses, so how to choose the right course?
 How do you know you’re making the right choice?
 We take a look at some of the reasons you shouldn't base your choice on.

 You’re expecting a high score so you’re opting for a tough course

-Although a little bit of external pressure can give you the push you need to get through your final exams, don’t let parents, teachers, friends or others sway your decision when it comes to choosing a course or institution.
-These are decisions that affect your life, so you need to make them for yourself.
+Although a little bit of parental pressure can give you the push you need to get through your final exams, don’t let parents (or other external pressures) sway your decision when it comes to choosing a course or institution.

-If you’re getting lots of pressure from parents to pursue a path that doesn’t interest you, you might want to invite them to open days or career expos.
-This will give them some insight into your decision-making process and open their minds to other career possibilities.
+Have your parents join you when you attend open days or career expos — this will give them some insight into your decision-making process and open their minds to other possibilities.